connexcs/docs/docs/customer/did.md

 **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: DID**

 A **Direct Inward Dial (DID)** number is one that exists on the public telephone network.

-When dialed, the carrier delivers the call to ConnexCS.
-It then passes it to the customer based on the settings configured here, allowing inbound calls to bypass a PBX (Private Branch Exchange) or another routing to connect directly to the destination number.
+When the number is dialed, the carrier delivers the call to ConnexCS.

+ConnexCS then passes it to the customer based on the configured settings.
+It allows inbound calls to bypass a PBX (Private Branch Exchange) or another routing to connect directly to the destination number.

-Create and edit **DID (Direct Inward Dial)** parameters within the individual customer cards, either using `Bulk Upload` or manually **Configure DID** as shown below.
+Create and edit **DID parameters** within the individual customer cards.
+You can either use `Bulk Upload` or manually **Configure DID** as shown below.

 !!! tip "Stats Button"
     Use **`Stats`** to view the **Per Number Report** of DIDs.